 I am freezing.
 All.
 The.
 Time.
 I wear scarves in the house.

 Scarves, people!
 It’s tragic.

 Being cold makes me want two things more than anything (barring Spring, of course): a fireplace with the prerequisite hot chocolate and stew.
-But it can’t be just any stew; it has to be a put-meat-on-your-bones, rich-like-our-farming-ancestors-used-to-make-it stew.
-This heritage Beef-Vegetable Stew is both of those things.
+But it can’t be just any stew; to clarify, it has to be a put-meat-on-your-bones, rich-like-our-farming-ancestors-used-to-make-it stew.
+This heritage Beef-Vegetable Stew, to be sure, is both of those things.

 I found a recipe for Beef-Vegetable Soup in my Better Homes and Gardens Heritage Cookbook, which you will remember from my Beef Stroganoff post.
 They reprinted the original recipe from the hand-written Monroe Family Cook Book.
 I can only assume they mean President James Monroe.

 But…I couldn’t resist adding just a little something.
 Hint: It’s the wine!
 The American colonists didn’t really cook with wine in the 1700’s, but it really intensifies the flavors of the stew and allows you to get all the yummy browned-meat goodness from the bottom of the pan after deglazing.

 My Husband abhors thin stews.
 He firmly believes that if you call it a stew then it needs to be thick, and I have to agree with him.
 I was in the kitchen trying to get this stew to cook down to an acceptable consistency when my Husband meanders in to check on dinner (i.e. find out when dinner would be ready).